microsoft/vscode-wiki/How-to-Contribute.md

 .\scripts\code.bat
 ```

-You can identify the development version of Code ("Code - OSS") by the Electron icon in the Dock or Taskbar:
+You can identify the development version of Code ("Code - OSS") by the following icon in the Dock or Taskbar:

 [![VS Code default icon](https://i.imgur.com/D2CeX0y.png)](https://i.imgur.com/D2CeX0y.png)